Looking for the best place to buy jewelry online?

 Because their diamonds tend to be more expensive than the others, they earn a lower spot.
 If affordable jewelry is your priority, you might be better suited for shopping at James Allen.

-You also get a warranty when you buy from Whiteflash.
+You also get a warranty when you buy jewelry online from Whiteflash.
 The warranty is limited, but it will cover routine maintenance for three years.
 Still, better a limited warranty for wear and tear than no warranty at all.

 - Precision cut diamonds for best brilliance